What’s Good about Good Friday?*

-Throughout the Bible, people discovered that God’s purposes were accomplished through their suffering.
+Throughout the Bible we see people who discovered that God’s purposes were accomplished through their suffering.
 Joseph was sold into slavery, falsely accused, imprisoned, abandoned and forgotten.
 But years later, after becoming the second ruler of Egypt, he was able to save his family—including the brothers who had sold him into slavery—from starvation by bringing them into a land of plenty (Read the full story in Genesis chapters 37-50).

 Another story that often comes to mind when we think of suffering is Job’s.
 In the midst of his suffering Job came face to face with God.
 “My ears had heard of you but now my eyes have seen you,” he told God.
 “I know that you can do all things; no plan of yours can be thwarted” (Job 42:1-6).

 We should not commemorate Good Friday without remembering the triumph of Easter.
-Knowing all that Jesus’ death, resurrection and ascension accomplished for us, transforms “good” into an understatement!
+Knowing all that Jesus’s death, resurrection and ascension accomplished for us, transforms “good” into an understatement!

-In Matthew 27:45-61 Jesus cried from the cross “My God, my God, why have you forsaken me?”
+Recorded in Matthew 27:45-61 is Jesus’s cry from the cross “My God, my God, why have you forsaken me?”
 Why did God forsake his son?
-Why couldn’t He look on Him?
-(Read Psalm 22:1-3 and Isaiah 6:1-7 for some clues.)
+Why couldn’t he look on him?
+Read Psalm 22:1-3 and Isaiah 6:1-7 for some clues.

 Read John 20:17.
-We know that Jesus later was not forsaken—the debt for sin was paid.
-We see this in Jesus’ words to Mary Magdalene right after his resurrection.
-Where was He going?
+We know later that Jesus was not forsaken—the debt for sin was paid.
+We see this in Jesus’s words to Mary Magdalene right after his resurrection.
+Where was he going?
 See also Acts 7:55.

 Read Romans 8:28 to see how God uses all things for good.
 To whom is this addressed?